 Deutsche Version der Statistiken

-You can find the statistics from last year here.
+You can find the statistics from the yearbook “Perspectives 2022/23” here.

-The number of foreign banks in Germany decreases compared to the previous year due to consolidations in the banking groups.
+The number of foreign banks in Germany continues to decrease compared to the previous year due to consolidations in the

 Source: Bundesbank/BaFin